gauracreative/vcalapp/README.md

 - Ensure the environment file (`.env`) contains the correct `DATA_URL`, `TELEGRAM_BOT_TOKEN`, and `TELEGRAM_CHAT_ID`.
 - Use `node index.js` with the appropriate argument to test each functionality before adding it to `cron`.
 - For advanced scheduling or monitoring, consider using a process manager like [PM2](https://pm2.keymetrics.io/).
+- When setting up a cronjob, ensure that the server's timezone is correctly configured.
+On a Linux server, you can check the current timezone using:

+    ```bash
+    timedatectl
+    ```
+    To change the timezone, use the following command (replace America/Chicago with your desired timezone):

+    ```bash
+    sudo timedatectl set-timezone America/Chicago
+    ```
+    This ensures your cronjob runs at the intended local time.

 Enjoy sending timely Vaiṣṇava reminders! 🙏